Sexual abuse compensation calculator – Find out amounts you can claim?

-Whilst there are some exceptions to this rule, in general claims should be made no longer than 2 years after the incident.
+There are some historic exceptions to this rule.
+But in general, claims should be no longer than 2 years after the incident.

-If under 18 at the time of the incident an adult could claim on your behalf up until you are 18.
-At this point, you then have 2 years to claim compensation.
+If under 18 at the time of the incident, an adult could claim on your behalf.
+Once you turn 18, you then have 2 years to claim compensation.

 Could I claim for the cost of prescriptions?

-The costs of medical treatments such as prescription medication could be reclaimed as part of your compensation claim.
+You could reclaim the costs of medical treatments, such as prescription medication, as part of your compensation claim.

 Thank you for reading our sexual abuse compensation calculator page.